vannguyengd/gooddata-ui/website/versioned_docs/version-8.3.0/06_cloudnative__integration.md

 ## Before you begin

-If you used `create-react-app` to create your application, please make sure the `react-scripts` dependency is set to version 4.0.3.
-Versions 5.0.0 and newer are currently not supported by GoodData.UI.
+If you used `create-react-app` to create your application, make sure that the `react-scripts` dependency is set to version 4.0.3.
+Version 5.0.0 and newer is not supported.

 ## Step 1.
 Install the necessary dependencies